 Security is someone else’s problem.
 It’s up to IT.
 The developers will handle it.
 We use AWS or Azure, so we’re cool.
 We use someone else’s payment gateway, so they’ve got it covered.
 We’re just a startup, who’s going to want to hack us?
 Sound familiar?
 Product managers don’t want to spend time worrying about security.
 Bolstering digital defenses doesn’t generate revenue.
 It doesn’t spur growth.
 It definitely doesn’t delight users or reduce friction.
 And yet, it’s still your problem.
 Yes, you, the product manager, you have to worry about cybersecurity, too.

 Why is such a seemingly non-essential topic critical to your product’s success?
-Because getting it wrong could completely torpedo your entire business.
+Because getting it wrong could completely torpedo your entire business — not to mention your product roadmap.

 Why Cybersecurity Matters